Azure-Samples/RdfToDtdlConverter/README.md

   - ```No DtmiResolver provided to resolve requisite reference(s): dtmi:...```
   - You can add these Interfaces manually to the JSON output file.
 - owl:DisjointWith we assume all owl:Classes are disjoint, even if owl:disjointWith is omitted.
+  - In DTDL v2, a twin instance can only be created from a single DTDL interface.
-  - If your OWL classes are not disjoint, meaning a twin is an instance of two OWL classes, you can modify the code to use DTDL’s ```extends``` property to create an Interface that inherits from two other DTDL Interfaces.
+  - As a work around, you can use TDL’s ```extends``` property to create another Interface that inherits from two other DTDL Interfaces, and create your twin instance from it.
 - owl:ObjectProperty + owl:Domain + owl:Range are required to create a DTDL Relationship.
   - If no owl:Range, we omit ```target```, which means the target can be any interface.
   - If no owl:Domain, the DTDL relationship is not created.
-- Duplicate DTMI Ids are possible when converting an ontology that has duplicate class names in the class heirarchy.
-You may need to implement logic to detect and resolve duplicate Ids, such as including the super class name in the DTMI.